-Although congenital glaucoma is usually present at birth, symptoms generally don’t develop in the infant for a few months.
-If parents notice that an infant’s eyes are enlarging, becoming cloudy, often watering, or tending to close in the presence of light, they should have an ophthalmologist examine the child’s eyes.
-Port-wine stains on a baby's face could indicate Sturge-Weber syndrome, a disorder that occasionally causes glaucoma.
+Although congenital glaucoma is usually present at birth, symptoms generally do not develop in the infant for a few months.
+If parents notice that an infant's eyes are enlarging, becoming cloudy, often watering, or tending to close in the presence of light, they should have an ophthalmologist examine the child's eyes.
+Port-wine stains on a baby's face could indicate Sturge-Weber syndrome, a disorder that sometimes causes glaucoma.

 Early diagnosis is the key to successful treatment of glaucoma and prevention of blindness.
 Because chronic glaucoma has no warning symptoms, half of patients are unaware they have the condition.